ryandeussing/jimhopper/_consequences-of-abuse/unhealthy-relationships.md

 For example, when parents and caregivers are abusive, they almost always believe (even if they don’t think about it) that their actions are justifiable responses to being victims of a child’s ‘disobedience,’ ‘disrespect,’ etc. (A very extreme and disturbing example is in [this video](https://www.youtube.com/watch?v=Wl9y3SIPt7o) of a man beating his daughter; if you can stomach it and get that far, you'll see how he feels like the victim, as he repeatedly yells that his daughter has 'disrespected' him).

 Or a parent may feel like a victim in way that they believe entitles them to, for example, use a child for sexual gratification (‘my wife won't have sex with me’).

+> We can free ourselves from these patterns and roles

 But there are plenty of less extreme examples.
 Whenever we feel like someone ‘deserved’ a nasty or attacking comment we just made, we’ve rapidly and automatically gone from feeling like a victim of that person to victimizing them in the perpetrator role.